CaffeineDependency/zyrln_deployer/README.md

 # Zyrln Deployer
-This project provides an automated script to deploy zyrln cloudflare worker,designed with v2 pre4 in mind .
+This project provides an automated script to deploy zyrln cloudflare worker and google apps script,designed with v2 pre4 in mind .
 ##  (Quick Start)
 If you just want to get your project deployed without worrying about the technical details, follow these simple steps.
 **Requirements:**